mjg123/parts/README.md

 # parts

 Attempt to make a flexible, function-based, tracker-like interface for overtone.
-For my own amusement.
+Mainly for my own amusement.